codeforamerica/form-flow-starter-app/README.md

 create templates to what is outlined
 [in the form-flow library here.](https://github.com/codeforamerica/form-flow#contribute-new-live-templates)

-An example template which was set up using this process, starting from a html snippet is available [in this repository's IntelliJ settings folder](intellij-settings/StarterAppLiveTemplate.xml).
+An example template which was set up using this process, starting from an html snippet is available [in this repository's IntelliJ settings folder](intellij-settings/StarterAppLiveTemplate.xml).

 ### Using a Local Version of the Form-Flow Library (For Form-Flow Library Developers)